 Andrea Stith, Ph.D., Contributing Writer and Volunteer

-Dr. Stith is currently consulting with organizations like the American Association for the Advancement of Science, MinorityPostdoc.org, and the Asian Women’s Leadership University Project.
+Dr. Stith was a consultant with organizations like the American Association for the Advancement of Science, MinorityPostdoc.org, and the Asian Women’s Leadership University Project.
 Her interests include postdoctoral training, broadening participation in STEM, and the internationalization of higher education.
 Prior to this she was a research fellow at the Graduate School of Education of Shanghai Jiao Tong University in Shanghai, China.
 Her research focused on national and institutional policies that impact the career prospects of postdoctoral researchers.
 Previously, she studied science/techonology and higher education policies as a German Chancellor Fellow at Humboldt University in Berlin and Ludwig Maximilians University in Munich.
 Prior to her fellowship, Dr. Stith held a number of program management positions at non-profit organizations in the Washington, DC area, including the Howard Hughes Medical Institute and the Federation of American Societies for Experimental Biology.
 In 2002-2003 she was an AAAS/NSF Science and Technology Policy Fellow in the Office of Legislative Affairs at the National Science Foundation.
 Dr. Stith is African American and a 5th generation descendent of Wiley Stith (born 1825, Brunswick County, Virginia) and was raised in West Point, NY.
 In 2001, she received her doctorate in Biophysics from the University of Virginia; and, she received her bachelor’s degree in Physics from the University of Delaware in 1995.
 She has served as a Board member of the Association for Women in Science.

 Marcelo Vinces, Ph.D., Contributing Writer and Volunteer

-Dr. Vinces is a AAAS Science and Technology Policy Fellow at the National Science Foundation engaging in exciting work at the intersection of scientific research and government policy.
+Dr. Vinces was a AAAS Science and Technology Policy Fellow at the National Science Foundation engaging in exciting work at the intersection of scientific research and government policy.
 He joined the Division of Molecular and Cellular Biosciences (MCB) at the NSF after 4 years as a postdoctoral fellow at Harvard University and the Katholieke Universiteit in Leuven, Belgium, where he used brewer’s yeast to study the biological function of highly mutable repetitive “junk” DNA sequences.
 He received his Ph.D. in Molecular Microbiology at Tufts University in Boston, writing a thesis on transcription factors that regulate the morphological switches of the pathogenic yeast Candida albicans.
 He pursued the doctoral degree after completing studies at Cornell University, where he discovered a love for microbiology.
 When not studying yeast in the lab, he made a home in the classroom, teaching biology to a wide range of students, in elementary school, college and medical school.
 Besides fulfilling his duties within the MCB Division at NSF, such as organizing meetings to gather input from the scientific community on emerging topics in molecular and cellular biology, Dr. Vinces dedicates his time to policy issues such as increasing diversity in STEM fields and improving networks for scientists in “diaspora” communities.
 Dr. Vinces was born in Ecuador and grew up in Brooklyn, New York and is very interested in how diaspora scientists can serve as resources to both their adopted and ancestral homes.
 Dr. Vinces has organized professional development panel sessions at the 2010 SACNAS annual conference, participated in the SACNAS Summer Leadership Institute, and contributed to the Diversity in Science Blog Carnivals.

 Jeremy B. Yoder, Ph.D., Contributing Writer